mtiller/ModelicaBook/text/source/behavior/discrete/bouncing.rst

 State events are much more complicated to handle.
 Unlike time events, where the time of the event is known *a priori*, a state event depends on the solution trajectory.
-So we cannot entirely avoid the "searching" for the point at which the event occurs.
+So we cannot entirely avoid searching for the point at which the event occurs.

 To see a state even in action, let us consider the behavior of a bouncing ball bouncing on a flat horizontal surface.
 When the ball is